 Capacity Trading Reform Package Legal and Regulatory Framework – Consultation paper

-The purpose of this consultation process is to obtain stakeholder feedback on the draft package of legal and regulatory changes, which includes:
+The purpose of the consultation process was to obtain stakeholder feedback on the draft package of legal and regulatory changes, which included:

 the proposed amendments to the NGL and Regulations (National Gas Laws Amendments (Capacity Trading and Auctions));

 the proposed amendments to the NGR, which include:

 changes to existing parts of the NGR and, in particular, to Part 15A: Registered participants, Part 18: Natural Gas Services Bulletin Board and Part 22: Gas Trading Exchange;

 the insertion of new parts into the NGR, including Part 24: Facilitating capacity trades and the capacity auction, Part 25: Capacity Auctions and Part 26: Standard market timetable;

 a number of transitional rules, which are set out in Schedule 5: Transitional provisions for the introduction of the capacity trading reforms; and

 the proposed Operational Transportation Service Code.

 The GMRG also sought feedback on a number of refinements that were made to the design of the reforms, which Energy Council will need to agree to.